how to stay sober

 How To Stay Sober During the Holidays

 Something I want to address is the topic of how to stay sober during the holidays.
-For a lot of people, the holiday season (between November-January) is the most difficult time to stay sober.
+For a lot of people, the holiday season (between November and January) is the most difficult time to stay sober.
 The weather is colder, everyone is gearing up for a relaxing and restful vacation after a busy year, and the drinks are flowing.
 It’s important to really take care of yourself during the holidays and remind yourself why you chose sobriety.
 Don’t be afraid to lean hard on things that have helped to stay sober thus far, and reach out to others if you need support.
-If you are new to sobriety, consider trying out Dry January to see what staying sober for a month feels like.
+If you are new to sobriety, consider trying out Dry January to see what staying sober living feels like.

 How To Stay Sober